Crash Course in BEE – B-BBEE in 5 minutes

 QSE between R10 million and R50 million

 QSE – Qualifying Small Enterprise – an enterprise with an annual turnover of between R10 million and R50 million.
-The QSE will need to fill in a scorecard, and must choose all 5 elements not 4 of the 7 elements.
+The QSE will need to fill in a scorecard but use slightly easier targets.

 Generic above R50 million

-In brief, the QSE scorecard has the following components and points available:
+In brief, the scorecard has the following components and points available:

 Broad-Based Black Economic empowerment emphasises all aspects of business and society.
-Each element is worth between 5 and 20 points on the scorecard.
-In order to maximise your points, you will need to try to comply with all seven elements.
+Each element is worth points on the scorecard.
+In order to maximise your points, you will need to try to comply with all elements.

 Becoming BEE compliant or getting a certificate or getting registered implies calculating and producing a scorecard (a broad based BEE scorecard).
 It is no use saying “We are BEE” – that does not count – even if your business has taken some of the actions and begun meeting some of the targets.
 “Becoming BEE” is only about the points/level you have earned and producing a scorecard to certify this.